Occasional Lectures and Short-term Consultations

 • The activity must be approved in advance and in writing by ISSS.

-• The activity and site of activity must be documented in SEVIS.
+• The site of activity must be documented in SEVIS.

 Authorization Procedure